jrnd-io/jr-website/content/docs/Kafka/_index.md

 In order to use the functionality, first follow the official documentation on Confluent Cloud for prerequisites and configuration: https://docs.confluent.io/cloud/current/security/encrypt/csfle/overview.html

+At the moment support for CSFLE in JR is only provided for AVRO.

 After setup accordingly with the documentation, you can then enable CSFLE in JR simply filling those properties in `registry.properties`:

 ```properties